Zeolite

 4. Reduces Soil Toxicity:

-5. Enhances Fertilizer Efficiency:
+5. Enhances Fertiliser Efficiency:

-- When mixed with fertilizers, zeolite helps reduce nutrient runoff and makes fertilizers more effective, saving money and reducing environmental impact.
+- When mixed with fertilisers, zeolite helps reduce nutrient runoff and makes fertilisers more effective, saving money and reducing environmental impact.

 6. Promotes Microbial Activity: